The information has been obtained from printed

 alguns.
 Acesso para deficientes está quase fora de questão, que

-parece só não ter servido para
+parece só não ter servido.

 Thanks to Markus Frühauf for this German